 - Virgen del Carmen Bahia De Cartagena - Standing 15 meters tall and weighing about 20 tons, the marble sculpture of the Virgen del Carmen returned to Cartagena Bay on June 6, continuing a tradition of over 30 years that was paused after the statue’s collapse in August 2015.

 On July 16, 1946, during the feast of the Virgen del Carmen, a grand procession took place in Cartagena.
-Father Rafael García Herreros, from the balconies of the current City Hall near Plaza de la Inquisición, proposed erecting a colossal image of Our Lady, the Virgin of the Sea, in the bay’s center.
+Father Rafael García Herreros, from the balconies of the current City Hall near Plaza de la Inquisición, proposed erecting a monumental image of Our Lady, the Virgin of the Sea, in the bay’s center.

 - Plaza Bocagrande Centro Comercial - Enjoy the skyline of the modern Bocagrande neighborhood.